Skip to main content

 The card is called a biometric residence permit (BRP).
 It confirms you have 'recourse to public funds'.
 It is proof that you can claim benefits and apply for help with housing.

-Asylum support usually ends 4 weeks after you get your biometric residence permit (BRP) from the Home Office.
+From 9 December 2024 asylum support housing ends 8 weeks after you get your biometric residence permit (BRP) from the Home Office.

 You will have to find somewhere to live.